Personal Injury Attorneys Giving Back to North & South Carolina

 I have multiple friends who have children with Down Syndrome and have personally donated to the Buddy Walk to raise money for this charity for years.
 Further, my uncle is mentally disabled, and while not with Down Syndrome, I have seen firsthand how programs like the Down Syndrome Association of Greater Charlotte help not only those who have Down Syndrome but their families and loved ones as well by helping them reach their full potential and giving them confidence in their abilities.

-Easterseals UCP – Easterseals helps children, adults and families dealing with severe physical and mental disabilities.
+Easterseals UCP – Easterseals helps children, adults, and families dealing with severe physical and mental disabilities.
 Easterseals strives to help people in living independently and living happy and rewarding lives.
 We have personally seen the life-changing benefits that Easterseals has provided and know how crucial these services are to the community.

 Easterseals helps to serve many people who have no other options and nowhere else to turn.
 I have personally seen the life-changing benefits that Easterseals has provided and know how crucial these services are to the community.

 Women’s Resource Center – Women’s Resource Center assists countless women and families in this region, offering help to those in need; affirmation to those in transition; encouragement to those seeking growth; hope to those who are searching; and empowerment to all who desire whole, healthy and vibrant lives.
 They work diligently to help local women achieve self-sufficiency.
-They discourage dependence on government assisted programs as a way of life.
-They help women improve their self-confidence and self-esteem through their many programs that target making better decisions, setting boundaries and achieving financial security through employment.
+They discourage dependence on government-assisted programs as a way of life.
+They help women improve their self-confidence and self-esteem through their many programs that target making better decisions, setting boundaries, and achieving financial security through employment.

-I have known and seen too many women in my lifetime go through various hardships such as mental and physical abuse, economic dependency, and plain neglect; being held back from reaching full potential.
-The impact that these conditions have on our children and society are horrific.
+I have known and seen too many women in my life go through various hardships such as mental and physical abuse, economic dependency, and plain neglect; being held back from reaching full potential.
+The impact that these conditions have on our children and society is horrific.
 Therefore, I believe in every single aspect that the Women’s Resource Center offers for women.
 I am passionate about helping this organization in all ways possible and so happy to work for a company that stands behind that passion and cause.

 Multiple Sclerosis Foundation – The Charity I hold dear to me is the Multiple Sclerosis Foundation in Fort Lauderdale, FL.
 It is a nonprofit that provides free services to people that have MS and their families.
 My aunt who is such an amazing woman has MS and has been combating it for a very long time.
 MS can be very severe causing vision loss, pain, fatigue, and impairment.
 It is also incurable which is why organizations like this one are so important.
 They help to provide assistance for a lifelong condition.